-The Data Warehouse aims to address a range of market risks in response to the recommendations of the Each Home Counts review commissioned by Government in 2015 and published in December 2016.
+The TrustMark Data Warehouse aims to address several recommendations in the Each Home Counts review commissioned by the Government in 2015 and published in December 2016.

-To deliver the above we are creating a Data Warehouse – to act as the industry facing repository of information about work undertaken and the property being improved and a Property Hub to act as the consumer-facing platform where they can access a ‘log book’ about their property – helping establish who did what and when.
+The longer-term aim of the Data Warehouse is to act as a place where information is held about work undertaken on a property, together with the improvements made.
+This can inform a Property Hub to act as the consumer-facing platform to access a ‘log book’ about their property – helping establish who did what and when.

 Email firstname.lastname@example.org providing an outline of your areas on interest and one of the team will get in touch to discuss.

-It will be possible for work to be lodged into the Data Warehouse via an on-screen form or via automated routes for those with the capability.
-Further detail on lodgement and the technical aspects of the data warehouse will be published throughout the beta phase.
+Work can be lodged into the Data Warehouse via an on-screen form or for ECO via automated routes for those with the capability.

 Our Data Dictionary contains details on the information required to lodge data in the Data Warehouse.

-We have created an API so that users have the choice of using the screens to enter data or to integrate their existing systems with the Data Warehouse to lodge data.
+We have created an API so that users can use the screens to enter data or integrate their existing systems with the Data Warehouse to lodge data.
 We have created a sample project and will update the information on our GitHub page as necessary.

 Guidance and answers to Frequently Asked Questions can be found on our Data Warehouse - Support page.

-The homeowner facing view of relevant information from the Data Warehouse.
+The homeowner facing a view of relevant information from the Data Warehouse.